prasadiw/CCA-175-Hadoop-Spark-Hands-On-Guide/README.md

 # Hadoop-Spark-Projects

-Below mentined features are covered in this hands-on projects/exercises.
+Below mentioned features are covered in this hands-on projects/exercises.

 Data Ingest:
   •	Import data into HDFS from MySQL database using Sqoop.